-The idea is to gain an understanding and a working knowledge of the various research methodologies that may be useful to Translation Studies scholars.
+The idea in this course is to gain an understanding and a working knowledge of the various research methodologies that can be useful to Translation Studies scholars.

-The course will involve components on epistemology and research quality (including logic and common fallacies), ethics of research, corpus analysis, basic intro to statistics, process-oriented research, questionnaire design, etc.
+The course involves components on epistemology and research quality (including logic and common fallacies), ethics of research, corpus analysis, basic intro to statistics, process-oriented research, questionnaire design, etc.

-The discussions will be predominantly geared towards the needs of MA students and future PhD research.
+The discussions is predominantly geared towards MA students and future PhD research.
 We will be drawing on the book Research Methodologies in Translation Studies (2013) by Gabriela Saldanha and Sharon O’Brien, supplemented with other materials where useful or necessary.

 Technology and Translation (3301-JS2816)